Chords | Cissy Strut

 Cissy Strut Chords: Unlocking the Groove with Mixolydian Blues

 That F chord (with its suspended 4th) plays an important role.
 While it feels like chord IV—following the classic blues movement up a fourth—it can’t be Lydian, as Lydian would have a raised 4th rather than a suspended 4th.
-Instead, F must be Ionian, making C Mixolydian.
+Instead, the keen modal theory student realises how F must be Ionian, making C Mixolydian.

-The theory lines up perfectly: since C9 is a dominant chord, we’re moving V – I. And as is often the case with a static I groove, the chord used is a dominant 7th.
+The theory lines up perfectly: C9 is a dominant chord, so we’re moving V–I. And as is often the case with a static I groove, the main chord used is a dominant 7th.

 You can download this super simple chord chart as a PDF: Cissy Strut chord chart PDF.

-There’s also an iReal Pro version should you have the app: Cissy Strut chord chart iReal Pro.
+There’s also an iReal Pro version if you use the app: Cissy Strut iReal Pro.

-You probably won’t need this chord chart to remember the chords, but you may find it useful to guide you through the arrangement, which flips after the solo.
+You probably won’t need the chart to remember the chords, but it’s useful for following the arrangement—which flips after the solo.

 A great way to develop as a musician is by working out melodies by ear.
-This isn’t about memorising fret numbers but rather connecting the melody to theoretical concepts.
+This isn’t about memorising fret numbers but about connecting the melody to theoretical concepts.
 Try this approach:

-• The A-section melody is based on a Cm7 arpeggio, starting on the root and descending.
+- The A-section melody is based on a Cm7 arpeggio, starting on the root and descending.
+The tension comes from the organ playing a 9 chord.

-• Alternatively, you could think of both sections as being built on the C minor pentatonic scale.
+- Alternatively, you can think of both sections as being built on the C minor pentatonic scale.

 To internalise the melody, listen to the original recording and sing along until you can recall both sections from memory.
 Then, visualise the C minor pentatonic scale on your fretboard, start on the root, and see if you can find the melody yourself.

-As one of the easiest instrumental funk tunes around, it’s a must-have in your repertoire.
+As one of the easiest instrumental funk tunes around, Cissy Strut is a must-have in your repertoire.

-Released in 1969 by The Meters, Cissy Strut has appeared in several films, earned a few awards, and even charted—an uncommon feat for an instrumental!
+Released in 1969 by The Meters, it has appeared in numerous films, earned several awards, and even charted—an uncommon feat for an instrumental track.

-Countless jazz greats have recorded their versions, and even more have it on their setlist.
+Countless jazz greats have recorded their versions, and even more include it in their live setlists.

 In 2021, Rolling Stone magazine ranked it #158 on their 500 Greatest Songs of All Time list—an impressive achievement for a tune built on just three sections and two chords.